Exploring the Celtic Heritage of Galicia: Culture and Roots

 Spiritual Connection with Nature

 A prominent feature of Celtic belief is the deep spiritual connection with nature, something which is very evident in Galicia.
-The region is known for its lush landscapes, enhanced by the rías, or estuaries, and frequently mist-covered mountains.
-This affinity for the natural world is deeply ingrained in the Galician psyche, much like their Celtic forebears.
+The rías, or estuaries, and mist-covered mountains enhance the region’s lush landscapes, making it renowned for its natural beauty.
+Galicians deeply connect with nature, just as their Celtic ancestors did.
 Explore the Ria de Arousa on the Camino Espiritual from Vigo, along the coast.

 The Camino de Santiago